Dr. John Holst

-John Holst received his Bachelor’s Degree (1988) in US History from the University of Wisconsin-Madison with an emphasis on labor and women’s history, his Master’s Degree (1994) in adult continuing education from Northern Illinois University, with an emphasis on urban adult education, and his Doctoral (Ed.D.) degree (2000) from Northern Illinois University.
+John Holst is an Associate Professor of Education (LLAED) for the College of Education at Penn State.
+John Holst received his Bachelor’s Degree (1988) in US History from the University of Wisconsin-Madison with an emphasis on labor and women’s history, his Master’s Degree (1994) in adult and continuing education from Northern Illinois University, with an emphasis on urban adult education, and his Doctoral (Ed.D.) degree (2000) in adult and continuing education from Northern Illinois University.
 His dissertation was titled Social Movements and Civil Society: Implications for Radical Adult Education.

 John Holst entered the informal field of adult education in 1984 as a social movement activist by working in the student, labor, anti-Apartheid, and Central American solidarity movements.
-He entered the formal field of adult education in 1988 as an instructor of English as a Second Language in community- and work-based adult education first through an off-campus site of Triton College in Melrose Park, Illinois and later through Malcolm X College in Chicago.
-While teaching in factory lunchrooms, hotels, church basements, government and nongovernmental organizations, John became actively involved in the labor union of adult educators (AFSCME Local 3506) at the City Colleges of Chicago.
+He entered the formal field of adult education in 1988 as an instructor of English as a Second Language in community- and work-based adult education, first through an off-campus site of Triton College in Melrose Park, Illinois, and later through Malcolm X College in Chicago.
+While teaching in factory lunchrooms, hotels, church basements, and government and non-governmental organizations, John became actively involved in the labor union of adult educators (AFSCME Local 3506) at the City Colleges of Chicago.

 He is the author of the book Social Movements, Civil Society, and Radical Adult Education (2002), the co-author of the book Radicalizing Learning: Adult Education for a Just World (2010), and co-editor of the book Antonio Gramsci: A Pedagogy to Change the World (2017).
-In addition, he is the author of over 30 book chapters, encyclopedia entries, and journal articles which have appeared in the Adult Education Quarterly, the International Journal of Lifelong Learning, Studies in the Education of Adults, Educational Philosophy and Theory, Journal of Transformative Education, and the Harvard Educational Review.
+In addition, he is the author of over 60 journal articles, book chapters, encyclopedia entries, book reviews, and other scholarly essays.
+His work has appeared in journals such as the Adult Education Quarterly, the International Journal of Lifelong Learning, Studies in the Education of Adults, Educational Philosophy and Theory, Journal of Transformative Education, and the Harvard Educational Review.
 His work has been translated into Spanish, German, Turkish, and Italian.
-He was a Houle Scholar Fellow from 2001-2003 and his co-authored book Radicalizing Learning won the 2011 Cyril O. Houle Award for Outstanding Literature in Adult Education.
+He was a Houle Scholar Fellow from 2001-2003, and his co-authored book Radicalizing Learning won the 2011 Cyril O. Houle Award for Outstanding Literature in Adult Education.